TonyStark679/Enhanced-Virtuality/README.md

 E.V. currently requires:

-- 📱 Android
+📱 Android
-- 🖥️ Termux
+🖥️ Termux
-- 🐍 Python 3
+🐍 Python 3
-- 📦 Python "requests"
+📦 requests
-- 🧠 "llama.cpp" / "llama-cli"
+🧠 llama.cpp / llama-cli
-- 🤖 A compatible Qwen GGUF model
+🤖 Compatible Qwen GGUF model
-- 🔑 A Gemini API key for Gemini mode
+🔑 Gemini API key

+The Gemini API key is only required when using Gemini.

+The local Qwen engine does not require a Gemini API key.

+---

-Qwen Model
+🧠 Qwen Model Setup

-The Qwen model is not included in this repository because GGUF model files can be very large.
+The Qwen model is not included in the repository because GGUF model files can be very large.

 You must provide your own compatible model.

+E.V. expects the local model inside:

+~/jarvis/models/

 The default model filename is:

 Qwen2.5-3B-Instruct-Q4_K_M.gguf

+Therefore the default full path is:

+~/jarvis/models/Qwen2.5-3B-Instruct-Q4_K_M.gguf

+Check the model directory:

+ls -lh ~/jarvis/models/

+Check whether "llama-cli" is available:

+which llama-cli

+A valid executable path should be returned.

 ---

 🚀 Installation

-1. Clone the repository
+1. Clone E.V.

 git clone https://github.com/TonyStark679/Tarmix-Jarvis-for-termux-